ChristianYang37/ChristianYang37.github.io/_pages/about.md

 Hello, I'm Christian Yang (杨智桓 / Yang Chi Wun in Cantonese).
 I graduated with a Bachelor of Engineering in Artificial Intelligence from Sun Yat-sen University in Fall 2025.
 Currently, I'm taking a gap year working as an AI Engineer at [Sengine AI](https://sengine.ai/home), a promising startup, where I focus on Retrieval-Augmented Generation (RAG) and Multi-Agent Systems.

 During my undergraduate studies, I had the fortune of receiving academic guidance from Dr. Zhao Song and Dr. Yingyu Liang.
-My research interests include Large Language Models (training, inference, reasoning, and applications in physical science), AI Security, and Deep Learning Theory.
+My research interests include Large Language Models (efficient training & inference, reasoning, and science of LLMs), AI Security, and Deep Learning Theory.
 I welcome discussions, critical feedback, or novel ideas related to my work—please don’t hesitate to reach out via email at christiannyang37 [at] gmail [dot] com.

 **I am now actively preparing for the next phase of my career and am seeking PhD student positions or on-site research internships commencing in Fall 2026.
 I am open to discussing potential opportunities and collaborations.**